Last Updated 20th September 2023

 Amazon Enhanced Brand Content: Video Tips

-Enhanced Brand Content also allows you to display videos on your product listing, next to your main image where the other images are selected:
+The Enhanced Brand Content manager also allows you to display videos on your product listing, next to your main image where the other images are selected:

 The video will also appear lower down in the product description section, depending on your template.